Ranawaqas323421/terraform-S3-bucket/README.md

 restrict_public_buckets = true

-These settings help prevent accidental public exposure of the S3 bucket.
+These settings help prevent accidental public exposure of the bucket.

 ⚙️ Configuration

-Environment-specific configuration is stored in:
+Development environment configuration is stored in:

 environments/dev/terraform.tfvars